 It took several months of sending messages and pitches before we got our first YES.
 Dozens of messages got rejected.
 Many didn’t even respond.
 I got a few maybes.
-It wasn’t until R & M from Washington DC messaged us that things really started heating up.
-The timing was perfect as they were next on my list to message when their message showed up in my Inbox.
+It wasn’t until R & M from Washington, DC messaged us that things really started heating up.
+The timing was perfect as they were next on my list to message when their message showed up in my inbox.
 They were looking for a weekend exchange sometime over the summer.
 We wanted DC to be our first stop, so I pitched them Memorial Day weekend, and even offered that they could stay in our house longer since we’d be gone for so long.
-We worked things out for a simultaneous swap, filled out the official exchange agreement, and now we had a hard start date to our trip and one set of accommodations taken care of!
+We worked things out for a simultaneous swap, finalized the exchange, and now we had a hard start date to our trip and one set of accommodations taken care of!

 Some of the maybes didn’t work out due to timing and dates.
-I wasn’t able to find any other simultaneous exchanges, but we had earned a Balloon last summer for hosting a Texan family in our home while we were visiting family for three weeks.
-So we used that Balloon to get a centrally-located apartment in Portland.
+I wasn’t able to find any other simultaneous exchanges, but we had earned GuestPoints last summer for hosting a Texan family in our home while we were visiting family for three weeks.
+So we used those to get a centrally-located apartment in Portland.
 The couple we exchanged with was the first on my list for Portland, so I was thrilled when they said yes.
 They were apartment/cat-sitting for friends in the same building and could move out of their place whenever we needed it.
-So we picked dates that fit our road trip schedule, filled out the form for a non-reciprocal Balloon exchange, and the planning of the trip continued to move forward!
+So we picked dates that fit our road trip schedule, finalized a non-reciprocal GuestPoints exchange, and the planning of the trip continued to move forward!
 Easy peasy.

 Another maybe, in Toronto, came through as a hospitality exchange with S and her cat Max.
 As we arranged things, she let me know we may end up with the house to ourselves since she travels a lot, which is exactly what happened.
 We never actually met our host (though we did meet her hilarious housekeeper).
 Whenever she decides to come to Nashville, she may run into the same thing if we’re out of town, but hopefully, we’ll get to meet and host her in person one day.